 - Replace English legalese with English plain language that even a non-native English speaker could understand.

+Another type of contract bias is gender bias.
 Gender bias occurs when contract experts presume to know a party’s gender preference implying that one sex or gender preference is the norm.
 This type of bias commonly appears in employment agreements, such as confidentiality and intellectual property agreements, offer letters, or termination letters.

 Identifying Gender Bias